Federal Funding for HIV/AIDS

 U.S. Department of Health and Human Services

-The U.S. Department of Health and Human Services (HHS) is the largest grant-making agency in the U.S. The agencies and offices within HHS listed below provide grant support for HIV/AIDS prevention, testing, care and treatment, and research.
+The U.S. Department of Health and Human Services (HHS) is the largest federal grant-making agency in the United States.
+The agencies and offices within HHS listed below provide grant support for HIV prevention, testing, care and treatment, and research.
+Entities eligible to apply for funding vary by funding opportunity, but can include state and local government agencies, Tribes, community-based organizations, academic medical centers, and educational organizations.
+Read more about HHS grants and contracts.

 Centers for Disease Control and Prevention (CDC)

+CDC’s Division of HIV Prevention supports national, state, and community-based high impact HIV prevention activities to prevent new HIV infections, improve health outcomes for persons with HIV, and reduce HIV-related disparities and health inequities.
 CDC uses grants and cooperative agreements to fund research and non-research public health programs that advance the Agency’s public health mission.
-CDC’s Division of HIV Prevention maintains an HIV Funding and Budget page with information on current CDC HIV prevention funding opportunities open for applicants, as well as active grant programs for which awards have already been made.
+CDC’s Division of HIV Prevention maintains an HIV Funding and Budget page with information on current CDC HIV prevention funding opportunities open for applicants as well as active grant programs for which awards have already been made.
 In addition, CDC’s National Prevention Information Network provides a database of HIV-related funding opportunity announcements from CDC and many other federal agencies, as well as funding opportunities related to viral hepatitis, STDs, tuberculosis, and school health.
 More information on CDC grants is available from CDC’s Office of Grants Services.

 Health Resources and Services Administration (HRSA)

 HRSA makes grants to organizations to improve and expand health care services for underserved people.
-HRSA’s Ryan White HIV/AIDS Program provides a comprehensive system of care that includes primary medical care and essential support services for people with HIV who are uninsured or underinsured.
+HRSA’s HIV/AIDS Bureau administers the Ryan White HIV/AIDS Program, which provides a comprehensive system of care that includes primary medical care and essential support services for people with HIV who are uninsured or underinsured.
 The Program works with cities, states, and local community-based organizations to provide HIV care and treatment services to more than half a million people each year.
+Additionally, the Program provides grants to develop and implement innovative models of HIV care and treatment to quickly respond to emerging needs of people with HIV.
 The Program is divided into five Parts, each of which provides grant funding to eligible entities.
-Find information about HRSA's open HIV/AIDS-related grant opportunities.
+Find information about HRSA's open HIV/AIDS Bureau grant opportunities.

 National Institutes of Health (NIH)

-NIH represents the largest and most significant public investment in AIDS research in the world.
-Almost all of the 27 NIH Institutes and Centers (ICs) conduct and support basic, clinical, behavioral, social science, and translational research, that addresses the prevention and treatment of HIV disease and its associated coinfections, comorbidities, and other complications.
+NIH represents the largest public investment in HIV/AIDS research in the world.
+As HIV crosses nearly every area of medicine and scientific investigation, the response to the HIV pandemic requires a multi-Institute, multidisciplinary, global research program.
+Almost all of the 27 NIH Institutes and Centers conduct and support basic, clinical, behavioral, social science, and/or translational research that addresses the prevention and treatment of HIV disease and its associated coinfections, comorbidities, and other complications.
 NIH offers funding for many types of grants, contracts, and even programs that help repay loans for researchers.
 Learn about these funding programs, as well as about NIH's budget process, grant policies, guidelines, and funding opportunities here.

 Substance Abuse and Mental Health Services Administration (SAMHSA)

-SAMHSA leads public health efforts to advance the behavioral health of the nation.
+SAMHSA leads public health efforts to advance the behavioral health of the nation and to improve the lives of individuals living with mental and substance use disorders, and their families.
 The agency makes grant funds available through the Center for Substance Abuse Prevention, the Center for Substance Abuse Treatment, and the Center for Mental Health Services.
 These funding opportunities support programs for substance use disorders and mental illness.
-Some of these opportunities have elements related to the intersection of these behavioral health services and HIV/AIDS and viral hepatitis prevention and care.
+Some of these opportunities, including those supported by funds appropriated through the Minority AIDS Initiative, have elements related to the intersection of these behavioral health services and HIV testing, prevention, and care.
 Find information on SAMHSA grants and learn about SAMHSA’s grant application, review, and management process on this page.

 Other Federal Agencies Funding HIV Activities

-In addition to HHS, other Federal agencies support funding programs for HIV/AIDS activities.
+In addition to HHS, other Federal departments support programs that fund various HIV services and activities.

 U.S. Department of Housing and Urban Development (HUD)

 HUD’s Housing Opportunities for Persons With AIDS (HOPWA) Program is the only federal program dedicated to the housing needs of people living with HIV/AIDS.
-Under the HOPWA Program, HUD makes grants to local communities, states, and nonprofit organizations for projects that benefit low-income persons living with HIV/AIDS and their families.
-Information on available HUD grants is available here.
+Under the HOPWA Program, HUD makes grants to local communities, states, and nonprofit organizations for projects that benefit low-income persons living with HIV and their families.
+Information on HUD grants is available on this page.